NAVI1322/Medium/README.md

 npm install your-custom-package
 ```

-Replace `your-custom-package` with the actual name of your npm package.
+Replace `@100xNavi/Medium` with the actual name of your npm package.

 ## Contributing